aiven/devportal/docs/products/opensearch/concepts/os-security.rst

 ----------------------------------------------------
 Enabling OpenSearch Security management on your Aiven for OpenSearch service through the Aiven console triggers several changes:

-* All user authentication and access control will be managed through the OpenSearch Security Dashboard or OpenSearch Security API.
-You have the ability to add or remove users from pre-generated roles, while some roles remain reserved for Aiven's internal use.
+* Users and role-based access control will be managed through the OpenSearch Security dashboard or OpenSearch Security API.

-* All service users defined at the time of enabling OS security will be classified as internal users of OpenSearch, with the attribute ``Aiven_managed: False`` assigned to most users.
-However, the ``avnadmin`` and ``os-sec-admin`` users will have the attribute ``Aiven_managed:true``.
-* The ``os-sec-admin`` user will be mapped to the pre-generated role ``aiven_security_admin_access``, which provides unrestricted access to the service, including the OpenSearch Security API and Dashboard.
-Other users are not mapped to this role.
+* The ``os-sec-admin`` user will initially be mapped to the pre-defined role ``service_security_admin_access``, which provides unrestricted access to the service, including the OpenSearch Security API and OpenSearch Security dashboard.

-* As an ``os-sec-admin`` user, you can add or remove users from pre-generated roles, but some roles cannot be changed or deleted.
+* As an ``os-sec-admin`` user, you can add or remove users from pre-defined roles, and create new roles and assignments, but some pre-defined roles cannot be changed or deleted.

-* Aiven's internal users and their permissions/roles, which are necessary for managing and operating the service, are hidden and reserved from customer view and modification.
+* All service users defined before enabling OS Security management are included in OpenSearch's internal users, with the attribute ``provider_managed: False``.
+However, the users ``avnadmin`` and ``os-sec-admin``,  are still managed by the service platform and have the attribute ``provider_managed:true``.
+While service platform management of these users is limited to password changes, they can still be assigned to different roles as needed in the OpenSearch Security dashboard.

 For information on how to enable OpenSearch Security management on Aiven Console, see :doc:`Enable OpenSearch® Security management for Aiven for OpenSearch® <../howto/enable-opensearch-security>`.